Scroll to learn more

 2. Hand tracking signal is messy and noisy, and it will be messy and noisy for the foreseeable future.

-We applied a lot of the techniques used in HMI for stabilizing 2D interactions in phones to generate a great user experience for hand tracking users.
-Apple is the master in this field, and we humbly took inspiration and adapted for 3D interactions.
+We applied a lot of the techniques used in HMI (human-machine interface) for stabilizing 2D interactions in phones to generate a great user experience for hand tracking users.

-All of this is great, but what if I want my scenario to work also with controllers?
-And maybe with the touch screen of my Ipad?
+All of this is great, but what if I want my virtual scenario to work with controllers?

 No problem!
-Check out the Interhaptics engine implementation.
-With the use of a solid logical architecture of the interaction-based system, everything can be ported on almost any platform with solid results.
+Check out the Interhaptics Engine implementation.
+With the solid logical architecture of our interaction-based system, everything can be ported on almost any platform with solid results.
 We will work a lot in this direction soon.